hernantz/blog/content/its-the-competition-stupid.md

 with grand schemes to solve big problems.

-Policymakers might only be *"experts"* on some field but will never come up with a sufficiently intelligent design for social engeneering and problem solving, that compares to the vast knowledge embedded in the cultural intelligence [^13] of a society, afected by descentrilized flows of information and a luck-affected trial-and-error method for dealing with challenges.
+Policymakers might only be *"experts"* on some field but will never come up with a sufficiently intelligent design for social engineering and problem solving, that compares to the vast knowledge embedded in the cultural intelligence [^13] of a society, affected by decentralized flows of information and a luck-affected trial-and-error method for dealing with challenges.

 Moreover, the way representative democracies work today resembles a lot like a winner takes all kind of game.
-Sure you can change it every 2, 4 or 5 years, but what voters are end up doing is buying a combo of politicies, or giving a blank check to full-time employed senators paid with generous wages to figure out new regulations.
-You like the minister of education but you dislike the minister of culture? want to keep the economic policies but change the immigration policies?
+Sure you can change it every 2, 4 or 5 years, but what voters are end up doing is buying a combo of policies, or giving a blank check to full-time employed senators paid with generous wages to figure out new regulations.
+You like the minister of education but you dislike the minister of culture?
+Want to keep the economic policies but change the immigration policies?
 You cannot handpick what you want and what you don't want, it's an all-in, pretty much.